 Even in the moments when our kids are disobedient and rude right to our faces, we must know there is something else at the root.
 And ironically, they need us most of the time to help them work through their emotions.

-Not taking it personally helps us do that.
+Not taking it personally helps us show up and do that.

 7 | Not Managing Things Well